 I know!
 I think she kind of allowed herself to get backed into a corner on that one and was forced to admit the truth.
 Oh!
 Because the jacket actually cost more than the $50 Rhoda sent her, the receipt was in the coat pocket!
 Then Ida was forced to explain how it was possible that she was able to buy a $400 jacket when she supposedly has no money!!!!!!
 You see?
 She got tripped up by her own deceit!

 This makes Rhoda feel better about the gift.
 She tries on the jacket and really likes it, and that is when the mother decides to take it back to the store.

 Her mother says, “OK, you don’t like it!” implying she’s gonna take it back to the store.
-It’s like there’s a sub-conscious need to throw the other person off-balance, just when they might be thinking, “I feel safe now.”
-For some reason, Arsenicum can’t allow that.
+It’s like there’s a sub-conscious need to knock the other person off-balance, just when they might be thinking, “I feel safe now.”
+For some reason, Arsenicum cannot allow that!

 Ida makes sure that she always has the upper hand in any transaction.

 Absolutely!
-Yes, that’s exactly what happened, she was re-establishing the upper hand!
+Yes, that’s exactly what happened, she was re-establishing her power!
 Very good!

 And Rhoda can never win, no matter what…

 Absolutely, Ida can never allow Rhoda to win!

 Rhoda’s best bet is to just stop having any contact with her mom, but she has a hard time battling her guilt over that.
 She still wants to be a good daughter, but she also wants to grow up and do her own thing without feeling guilty all the time.
 The constant compromise makes me think of Sepia.
 Sepia is more independent than Nat Mur….